iotaledger/iota.c/docs/api/restful.md

 ### `/api/v2/tips`

-Returns tips that are ideal for attaching a message.
-The tips can be considered as `non-lazy` and are therefore ideal for attaching a message.
+Returns tips that are ideal for attaching a block.
+The tips can be considered as `non-lazy` and are therefore ideal for attaching a block.

 ```{eval-rst}
 .. doxygenstruct:: res_tips_t